sperego98/DEAL/README.md

   files: ["traj.xyz"]     # can be a single file or a list of files
   format: "extxyz"        # file format (e.g. extxyz, xyz, ...)
   index: ":"              # frame selection (e.g. ":", "0:100", [0,10,20]) [see ASE notation]
-  colvar: "COLVAR"        # collective variables file associated with the trajectory (optional, used for monitoring CVs in chemiscope)
+  colvar: none            # collective variables file associated with the trajectory (optional, used for monitoring CVs in chemiscope)
-  shuffle: False          # whether to shuffle the frames before processing (suggested true for MD data)
+  shuffle: false          # whether to shuffle the frames before processing (suggested true for MD data)
   seed: 42

 deal:
   threshold: 0.1         #can be a single value or a list of values
   update_threshold: 0.08 # if not set it is chosen as 0.8 * threshold
-  max_atoms_added: 0.15  # limit the number of selected environments added per configuration (can be int (number of atoms) or float (0,1) (fraction of total atoms).
-Default: -1 (no limit)
+  max_atoms_added: 0.2    # limit the number of selected environments added per configuration (can be int (number of atoms) float (0,1) (fraction of total atoms), or -1 (no limit)
-  initial_atoms: 0.2     # use up to 20% of the atoms of each species for GP initialization
+  initial_atoms: none     # specify which atoms to use for GP initialization (list, fraction or number.
+Default: none, 1 atom per species)
   output_prefix: deal    # prefix for output files (threshold will be appended as suffix)
   force_only: true
   train_hyps: false      # whether to re-train hyperparameters at each iteration (slower)